msobroza/voice_driven_code_problem_solver/README.md

 4. 🗣️ Speak your coding problem clearly into your microphone.

+5. 📢 Before stopping, speak the phrase "let me think" to prompt the system to start solving the problem.

-5. 🔴 Click on "Stop listening" when done.
+6. 🔴 Click on "Stop listening" when done.

-6. ⏳ Wait for the app to display the transcribed problem and its Python solution.
+7. ⏳ Wait for the app to display the transcribed problem and its Python solution.

 ## 📌 Notes:
 - 🔐 Ensure you've set up the required API keys in `configure.py`.